 "It takes a village to put a child through school - Can community literacy substitute for parental literacy?"
 (2012, together with Wasima Samad Chowdhury) tests the relationship between parental literacy, community literacy rates and the primary school success of over 9,000 adolescents enumerated in a large village baseline survey in northeastern Bangladesh.
 It finds that chances to complete Primary Class V are very similar for children of illiterate parents in high-literacy villages and for those of two literate parents in low-literacy villages.

 We investigate the mechanisms through which this substitution effect operates.
-Besides multi-level regression models, we rely on case studies of students and their environment as well as on Qualitative Comparative Analysis (QCA).
+Besides multi-level regression models, we rely on case studies of students and their environment as well as on Qualitative Comparative Analysis (QCA) (see table).
 We identify six pathways to primary school completion.
 The literate environment always works together with other enablers, such as being a girl student or from a wealthier household.
 In high-literacy villages, children - also those of illiterate parents - find resourceful supporters more easily.
 Anecdotically, friendships with fellow students from better-off families help, not only in studies, but also with school authorities.
 For school success, the substitution between parental and community literacy is real, if mediated by other factors.

 Microfinance research has traditionally advanced in two directions.
 In an institutional perspective, the focus has been on the financial sustainability of the provider.
 Alternatively, the impact on the customers is observed, chiefly in terms of poverty reduction.
 "RDRS and the Poor: Microfinance as Partnership" bridges those perspectives.
 The study, by RDRS Bangladesh, evaluates the experience of a large, multisectoral development NGO, at a time when the philosophical and political climate for microfinance has grown harsher, and a nuanced viewpoint from the grassroots deserves to be heard.